 Shaping a New Place on the Halifax Waterfront!
 New Place is 20,000 square feet of public space between Salter and Sackville Streets…

 Cunard is a 1.5 acre site at the southern end of the Halifax Harbourwalk, at the intersection of Lower Water Street…

 About one third, or an acre, of the site located at the end of Salter Street, next to Bishop’s Landing,…

 Building on the successful partnership with Halifax Regional Municipality on the Nathan Green Square Project, Waterfront Development again partnered with the…

 Waterfront Development and Halifax Regional Municipality partnered to revitalize a well-travelled and well-loved destination on the Halifax waterfront in 2011….

 Upgrades in front of The Cable Wharf building in 2011 included the construction of a 100-foot timber boardwalk that provides…

 In 2012, the boardwalk decking in the area around the Ectug wharves was replaced with new timber deck.
 This refurbishment…

 The popular playground near the Maritime Museum of the Atlantic was replaced in 2011.
 Based on input from local children…

 Working with new ideas and partners each year brings new ways to enjoy and explore the waterfronts.
-This summer’s Free…
+The summer’s Free…